 Oklahoma Palliative & Hospice Care would prefer to be the one having the discussion with the patient and their family.
 In our experience if the physician talks with the family the family hears “imminent death” whereas if we have the conversation they hear “my physician cares”.
 Generally speaking the second message is preferable.
 The above preparation makes either message deliverer more likely to be met with a positive response.

+Hospice works to honor the wishes of those individuals with terminal illness who prefer to die in their own homes and on their own terms.
 There are major differences in hospice relationships – let us help build one that benefits you and your patients.
 Our team has the programs and the procedures to make our relationship one that will be valued by you and your staff.
-Contact us today to learn the many benefits of a relationship with Oklahoma Palliative & Hospice Care and the difference we can make together in the lives of those most in need of care!
+Contact us today to learn the many benefits of a relationship with Kansas Palliative & Hospice Care and the difference we can make together in the lives of those most in need of care!